mbulic88-crypto/cardrop-app/replit.md

-# ParkShare - Parking Space Sharing Platform
+# ParkIN - Parking Space Sharing Platform

 ## Overview
-A web-based parking space sharing application for Novi Sad, Serbia, where users can rent out their paid parking spots when not in use.
-The platform features a modern black and green design tailored for the Serbian market, integrates with Monri Payments (Payten) for transactions, and provides an intuitive experience across both mobile and desktop devices.
+A web-based parking space sharing application for Serbia, where users can rent out their paid parking spots when not in use.
+The platform features a modern black and green design with a custom logo, tailored for the Serbian market, integrates with Monri Payments (Payten) for transactions, and provides an intuitive experience across both mobile and desktop devices.

 ## Project Architecture
 - **Frontend**: React with TypeScript, Tailwind CSS, Shadcn UI components